 - Swimmers must be at least 10 years old on the day of the event for the 1K and 2K distance and 12 years old on the day of the event for the 4.2K distance.
 Changes to this rule are at the discretion of the Event Director.

 - Swimmers must be physically fit and medically able to swim this event without assistance.
-There is a cut off time at half way is 60 minutes.
+There is a cut off time at half way of 60 minutes.
 You must get out of the water if directed by a race official.
 No debate.

 - 4.2km event swimmers under the age of 14 on the day of the event must have their own kayak support that stays within sight of the swimmer at all times.